-- 14. There clearly is vast room for improvement of the supplementary international search system.
-The low uptake by applicants and feedback received suggests that the current mix of languages offered and fees charged by the Authorities offering the supplementary search service is not attractive enough for applicants to use the service; lack of awareness may also still play a role.
-The International Bureau intends to advertise the service further through the PCT Newsletter and seminars, but suggestions would be welcome on ways of making the service widely known to as wide a range of applicants as possible so that they can take an informed decision on its use. - 15.
-As stated above, the International Bureau will, as requested by the Assembly, carry out a review of the supplementary international search system and present its findings for discussion by the Assembly at its 2012 session.
-In the meantime, International Authorities are invited to comment on the issues raised in this document and, to the extent that they do not yet offer supplementary international searches, to provide an update on whether they intend to offer the service in the near future. - 16.
-The Meeting is invited to comment on the issues raised in this document.
+- 15. There clearly is vast room for improvement of the supplementary international search system.
+The low uptake by applicants and feedback received suggests that the current mix of languages offered and fees charged by the Authorities offering the supplementary search service are not attractive enough for applicants to use the service.
+Lack of awareness may also still play a role.
+The International Bureau intends to advertise the service further through the PCT Newsletter and seminars.
+Suggestions would be welcome, notably from those Authorities which already offer the service, on other ways of making the service known to as wide a range of applicants as possible so that they can take an informed decision on its use and, more generally, on ways of improving the overall attractiveness of the system.
+It would appear to be useful to first focus on improving the awareness by applicants and the attractiveness of the system before evaluating whether the general idea behind the introduction of the system was a good one and whether the framework of the implementation, in general terms, is the most appropriate one. - 16.
+As stated above, the International Bureau will, as requested by the Assembly, carry out a more detailed review of the supplementary international search system and present its findings for discussion by the Assembly at its 2012 session. - 17.
+The Working Group is invited to comment on the issues raised in this document.